How international businesses will be affected by the anti-BEPS initiative in 2023

 |Ireland||12.5%||No||No||2 weeks||€8,255||2 weeks||7000|

 See below table for an estimate of our fees:

 |Recruit local employees||Contact us||2 months|

 |Secure local office space||US$950||2 weeks|

 The global crackdown on tax evasion is an important development and our Clients should be closely observing the new regulations and trends to mitigate the effects of the potential legal and litigation risk on their business.
-Healy Consultants Group PLC can help our Clients understand the implications of these changes and devise strategies to minimize impacts on their international business operations.
+Healy Consultants Group can help our Clients understand the implications of these changes and devise strategies to minimize impacts on their international business operations.